 The Work the World House

 The Work the World house is a big part of your experience in Indonesia, and will quickly become your home away from home.
-You’ll live with healthcare students from all over the world, and that gives the house a lively vibe.
+You’ll live with healthcare students and graduates from all over the world, and that gives the house a lively vibe.

 The house in Yogyakarta is the perfect place for you to kick-back after a day on the wards.
 The big living areas are great for socialising, but there’s still lots of space for when you want time to yourself.